What is AMERICAN VULGARIA?

-“Vulgar” stems from the Latin vulgus, which means “common person” and not simply “saying naughty things” or “wearing no clothes.”
-Our universal baseline is vulgar: rot and reproduction, digestion and excretion, bodily urges and subconscious impulses — these are the things that connect us, regardless of class lines or moral differences.
-The best art doesn’t evade our base vulgarity.
-It confronts and transmogrifies our vulgar baseline into something beautiful and enlightening; and under conditions of excess beauty and enlightenment, art reminds us of our inner murk and darkness.
+“Vulgar” stems from the Latin vulgus, which means “common person” and not simply “saying naughty things” or “wearing provocative clothes.”
+Our universal baseline is vulgar: rot and reproduction, digestion and excretion, bodily urges and subconscious impulses — these are our common denominators, regardless of class lines or moral differences.
+The best art doesn’t evade our vulgar baseness.
+Art confronts our animal nature, transmogrifying it into beautiful monuments and enlightening experiences; and under conditions of excess beauty and enlightenment, art humbly reminds us of our inner murk and darkness.

-The artist is, and has always been, an entirely uncommon person, a socially unacceptable weirdo looking in from the outside.
-The artist benefits society not by moral leadership but by assault:
+Though often “vulgar” in speech, attitude, and fashion, the artist is, and has always been, an entirely uncommon person, a socially unacceptable weirdo looking in from the outside.
+As such, the artist benefits society not by moral leadership but by assault: